-- His real name, Go'el, is derived from the Hebrew word for "Liberator," and is a reference to his freeing the orcs from the internment camps.
-His "slave name," Thrall, literally means "slave."
+- His real name, Go'el, is derived from the Hebrew word for "Liberator or the ritual position Redeemer of Kin, and is a reference to his freeing the orcs from the internment camps and starting them down the path to redemption.
+His "slave name," Thrall, is a literal English word meaning "slave."

 - Thrall's real name could also double as a Shout-Out to Goku from Dragon Ball and Superman (AKA Kal-El).

 - Messianic Archetype: In Rage of the Firelands, this proves to almost be his undoing, as he had been putting the needs of everyone else ahead of himself, creating an imbalance that Fandral Staghelm exploited.
 Fandom has given him the nickname "green Jesus" for a reason, though he is closer to Moses.

 - Mounted Combat: In Warcraft III he rode a Frostwolf, like the other Farseer heroes.

 - My Biological Clock Is Ticking: One of the rare male examples.
 Appears in the desire chapter of the elemental bonds questline, and alluded to in the Cataclysm ending.